apptainer/singularity-userdocs/environment_and_metadata.rst

    /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

-This covers the 'standard' locations for software installed using a system package manager in most Linux distributions.
+This covers the standard locations for software installed using a system package manager in most Linux distributions.
 If you have software installed elsewhere in the container, then you can override this by setting ``PATH`` in the container definition ``%environment``